drsanches/photobooth/readme.md

 - Return `expires` in fcm token controller
 - Remove IMAGE_SERVER_ADDRESS from requirements
 - Add new tables to the readme
+- Use one url for confirmation in controller

 ### Tests
 - Use another framework?
+- Rewrite e2e with spring context and mocks?
 - Test sorting
 - Test transactions
 - Actualize readme with spring tests